 In making that conscious decision we were are also admitting that our kids might at some point be meanies.
 Not only is this true, it is likely.
 They’re kids.
 They do stupid stuff, and it’s our job to help them be less bumbling and hurtful to their friends.
 Our job to not let them get all “Lord of the Flies-y.”

 We parents micromanage the crap out of our children’s choices of outerwear, their homework, their food intake, yet think it’s okay, laudable even, to step back and let the social learning unfold as it may.
-For me and my girls, I believe there is no more important place to guide them.
+For me and my daughters, I believe there is no more important place to guide them.
 There is nothing more vital in their lives than the relationships they form, and I won’t stand idly by while my child fumbles through.
 I won’t micromanage either, that’s not my style.
 At least not all of the time, but if I’m ever going to step over the line, it will be to make sure that kindness and inclusion are ruling the day.

 I am my child’s moral compass.
 I’m it.
 The most important map toward kindness that she can have.
 Gah, the pressure!
 Right?!
 They are watching.
 All.
 The.
 Time.
 Even when you think they are sleeping, but really they’re laying quietly in their beds hoping that you’ll say something snarky about your neighbor that they can then hold against you later (just an example of course).
 Or maybe not.
 Maybe your kids go right to sleep and never have to pee 3.2 minutes after they just peed or wait all sneaky-like to catch you being snarky.
 Or maybe you’re never snarky.
 Me neither.
 Anyway, I digress.
 The moral compass.
 It’s me.
 And you.
 We must teach them by our actions and our words.
 Let them know that kindness is a family value.
 Show them that it matters to you.